rust-lang/book/src/ch15-01-box.md

 themselves in this way very often.
 Having values like a single `i32` on the stack, where they’re stored by default, is more appropriate in the majority of situations.
-Let’s look at a case where boxes allow us to define types that we wouldn’t be allowed to if we didn’t have boxes.
+Let’s look at a case where boxes allow us to define types that we wouldn’t be allowed to define if we didn’t have boxes.

 ### Enabling Recursive Types with Boxes